wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-collab-prepare-deployment/includes/survey-architecture.md

 ## How does Teams manage identities?

 Teams supports all identity models that are available with Office 365.
-Teams leverages identities stored in Azure Active Directory (Azure AD), which combines core directory services, application access management, and identity protection into a single solution.
+It leverages identities stored in Azure Active Directory (Azure AD), which combines core directory services, application access management, and identity protection into a single solution.

-Teams uses three identity models:
+Team uses three identity models:

-- With the Cloud Identity model, a user is created and managed in Office 365 and stored in Azure AD, and the password is verified by Azure AD.
+- With the Cloud Identity model, a user is created and managed in Office 365 and stored in Azure AD.
+The password is verified by Azure AD.
 - With Synchronized Identity, the user identity is managed in an on-premises server, and the accounts and password hashes are synchronized to the cloud.
 - The Federated Identity model requires a synchronized identity where the user password is verified by the on-premises identity provider (such as Active Directory Federation Services (ADFS)).

 ## Where does Teams store data?

-Data in Teams resides in the geographic region associated with your Office 365 tenant.
+Data resides in the geographic region associated with your Office 365 tenant.
 Currently, Teams supports the Australia, Canada, France, India, Japan, United Kingdom, Americas, APAC, and EMEA regions.

-Key data types are stored in various locations when the data is not in active use.
+Key data types are stored in various locations when the data isn't in active use.

 ## What are Teams service dependencies?

-For the full Teams experience, every user should be enabled for Exchange Online, SharePoint Online, OneDrive for Business, and Office 365 Group creation.
-Admins should consider whether they’ll be able to deploy the Teams features that their organization requires with its current Exchange and SharePoint deployments.
+To take full advantage of Teams capabilities, every user should be enabled for Exchange Online, SharePoint Online, OneDrive for Business, and Office 365 Group creation.
+Admins should consider whether they’ll be able to deploy the features that their organization requires with their current Exchange and SharePoint deployments.

 ![Teams service dependencies](../media/service-dependencies.png)